 So your current business coach isn’t working out for you…

-Odds are, one (or multiple) of these common pitfalls are to blame.
+Odds are, one (or multiple) of these common pitfalls is to blame.

 Getting a business coach can be one of the best decisions you make for your business – but only if you do it right!